 What are the features of the Detailed Child Report?

 The standard error line is the horizontal line through the domain rating.
-It is an estimate of the range of possible scores within which the child’s domain rating lies.
+All assessment instruments provide standard error estimates.
+A standard error is an estimate of the range of possible scores within which the child’s domain rating lies.

 The DRDP domain/subdomain name represents the abbreviation and full name of the DRDP (2015) domains and subdomains.